 You can add hyperlinks to the Web Portal in the mail text of a mail definition.
 If the recipient clicks on the hyperlink in the email, the Web Portal opens on that web page and further actions can be carried out.
 In the default version, this method is implemented in Identity Audit.

 Prerequisites for using this method

-• The QER | WebPortal | BaseURL configuration parameter is enabled and contains the URL path to the Web Portal.
+• The QER | WebPortal | BaseURL configuration parameter is enabled and contains the URL to the API Server.
 You edit the configuration parameter in the Designer.